20LitersAdmin/filterbuildscheduler/README.md

   - No conflict if 2 users have the same count open (just adds to it)

 ### Current:
+- Assembly: `get 'assemble/:uid', to: 'technologies#assemble', as: 'assemble'`
+  - use for Component and Technology
+  - `get 'assemble/:uid/items', to: 'technologies#assembly_items', as: 'assembly_items'` use instead of `/technology/:id/items`:

 - For Setup crew:
   - need a view similar to /technology/:id/items, but traversing over each component separately
     - Each build station should have an inventory list showing just that component and its immediate children